 7. Additional inspections

 Additional quality tests and inspections.
-The customer’s quality managers, at times, can introduce additional tests or quality inspections which weren’t mentioned in the contract documents.
+The customer’s quality managers, at times, can introduce additional tests or quality inspections that weren’t mentioned in the contract documents.
 These can add additional costs and cause delays.
-Some customers add in additional ‘hold’ or inspection points, or require 24 hour, or even 48 hour, notice periods for inspection which delay the project.
+Some customers add in additional ‘hold’ or inspection points or require 24 hours, or even 48 hours, notice periods for inspection which delay the project.

 8. Late drawing or design approval